UzxSoul/design-to-code-hub/README.md

 # Design to Code Hub

-Build a premium SaaS frontend for a product called [BRAND NAME].
+Build a premium SaaS frontend for a product called [CODE FAM ].

 The product converts website screenshots and Figma designs into high-fidelity HTML and CSS.